 To the married I give this command (not I, but the Lord): A wife must not separate from her husband.
 But if she does, she must remain unmarried or else be reconciled to her husband.
 And a husband must not send away his wife.
 But to the rest I say, not the Lord, that if any brother has a wife who is an unbeliever, and she consents to live with him, he must not send away her.
 And a woman who has an unbelieving husband, and he consents to live with her, she must not send away her husband.
 (1 Corinthians 7:10-13)

-Here he uses the Greek word aphiemi, which means to 'send away,'5 Greek is a very exacting language, unlike English.
+Here, he uses the Greek word aphiemi, which means to 'send away,'5 Greek is a very exacting language, unlike English.
 It has five distinct words for different types of love.
 English has just love—we love hotdogs, shoes, pets, our sister, spouse, sunshine, etc. For this reason, it is a blatant error to translate aphiemi as divorce.

 In other places, aphiemi is translated as 'forgive,' which is another blatant error based on the sloppy English language/translation.
 In the verses above, Paul writes, "And a man must not (aphiemi) his wife."
 Try using 'forgive' in that place. (see the article God Cannot Forgive Sin)